-So here’s the game-plan to make it super quick and easy for you to have soup for breakfast…
+So here’s the game plan to make it super quick and easy for you to have soup for breakfast…

 Once a week, make soup stock.

-If you’re in a pinch or time is a serious crunch for you at the moment, you can buy stock, but it’s never going to be as inexpensive, delicious or nutritious as home made.
+If you’re in a pinch or time is seriously limited for you at the moment, you can buy stock, but it’s never going to be as inexpensive, delicious, or nutritious as homemade stock.
 Do what works for your life.

-Our preferred base is bones from animals raised on pasture locally.
+Our preferred base is bones from animals raised locally and on pasture.
 We also always stock the bones when we bake a turkey.
 In many ways, bone broth is just so great for both oral and whole body health.
-However, if you choose to eat a plant based diet, make a rich vegetable stock from scratch.
+However, if you choose to eat a plant-based diet, make a rich vegetable stock from scratch.

-With just a little prep and time in a crock pot, you’ll have 6-8 cups of the base for your savory meal 1 for the whole week.
+With just a little prep work and some time in a crock pot, you’ll have 6-8 cups of the base to make a week’s worth of your savory ‘meal 1’.

-Then one option is to make a big pot of soup and prep it into containers to freeze and use throughout the week.
+Then one option is to make the stock into a big pot of soup and ladle it into containers to freeze and use throughout the week.

 Our preferred option is to freeze the stock in quart containers and make the soup fresh.

-Then while making dinner, you can toss the extra veggies, flavorings, meats, beans, whatever into a pot on the back of the stove, add a quart of stock, and you have savory breakfast ready for you for the next few mornings.
+Then while making dinner, you can toss the extra veggies, seasonings, meats, beans, whatever into a pot on the back of the stove, add a quart of stock, and you have savory breakfast ready for the next few mornings.

-One of the easiest ways to enrich the soup du jour is to put any leftovers from yesterday into tomorrow’s soup.
-You know, when you’ve already eaten the leftover and there’s a little still leftover?
+One of the easiest ways to enrich the soup du jour is to put any leftovers from yesterday into the soup.
+You know, when you’ve already eaten the leftover and there’s still a little leftover?
 Rather than trying to find the enthusiasm to enjoy the double leftover, chop it up and add it to the soup.

 Making some Mexican food?
 Prep a little extra and make a spicy soup.